The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Variants of local Lipschitz contractibility

-\begin{remark} \upshape Riedweg and Sch\"appi \cite{RS} introduced the following notion.
-A metric space $X$ {\it admits locally strong Lipschitz contractions} if for any $x \in X$, there exist $r > 0$ and $\gamma > 0$ such that every subset $S \subset U(x,r)$ admits a strong $\gamma$-Lipschitz contraction in their sense, i.e., there exists a Lipschitz contraction $\phi$ from $S$ to some $y \in X$ in $X$ such that the Lipschitz constant of $\phi$ is estimated as
+The terms of strong Lipschitz contractions were used in two papers.
+One of them was in \cite{MY} as in Definition \ref{def:SLLC} and another one was introduced by Riedweg and Sch\"appi in \cite{RS} as in the following definition. \begin{definition}[\cite{RS}] \upshape A metric space $X$ {\it admits locally strong Lipschitz contractions} if for any $x \in X$, there exist $r > 0$ and $\gamma > 0$ such that every subset $S \subset U(x,r)$ admits a Lipschitz contraction $\varphi : S \times [0,1] \to X$ to some point in $X$ whose Lipschitz constant is controlled as

-Since $\gamma$ is depending only on $x$ and the Lipschitz constant of $\phi$ is depending on $\diam (S)$, for $x' \in U(x,r)$, if we choose $r'>0$ sufficiently small, then we obtain a Lipschitz contraction from $U(x',r')$ to some point of $U(x,r)$ in $U(x,r)$.
-Therefore, it turns out that any metric space admitting locally strong Lipschitz contractions is WLLC. \end{remark}

-For subsets $A \subset X$ and $B \subset Y$, a locally Lipschitz map $f$ from $(X,A)$ to $(Y,B)$ is a locally Lipschitz map $f : X \to Y$ with $f(A) \subset B$.
-We denote by $\met_2$ the category of all pairs of metric spaces together with locally Lipschitz maps.
-A pair $(X,A)$ is said to be WLLC (resp.
-LLC) if $X$ is WLLC (resp.
-LLC) and $A$ is WLLC (resp.
-LLC) with respect to the restriction of the metric of $X$ to $A$.
-We denote by $\met_2^\WLLC$ (resp. $\met_2^\LLC$) the fullsubcategory of $\met_2$ consisting of all WLLC (resp.
-LLC) pairs.